Faikkk/Final/README.md

 # Final-Project
-# We are writing a console-based application, which allow the user to perform various operations on the given database.
+# We are writing a console-based application, which allows the user to perform various operations on the given database.